kaceyclougher/Phase-2-Project/README.md

 ### Description of data

-Our initial dataset was comprised of over one hundred thousand movies, exhibiting a wide range of data completeness.
-In light of this variance, we prioritized movies with comprehensive information.
-Our focused dataset included essential attributes such as title, runtime (in minutes), director, studio, popularity votes, budget, worldwide gross profit, release month/season, and the crucial metric of total Return on Investment (ROI).
+Our initial dataset was comprised of over one hundred thousand movies, varying in data completeness.
+In light of this variance, we prioritized movies with information in our primary features.
+After data cleaning and research, our final dataset included attributes such as title, runtime (in minutes), director, studio, popularity votes, budget, worldwide gross profit, release month/season, and the crucial metric of total Return on Investment (ROI).
 The ROI was calculated as follows: ROI = (Gross Profit - Budget) / Budget, allowing us to gauge the financial performance of each film.
-We narrowed our focus exclusively to profitable movies and further refined our dataset by exclusively considering films with a positive ROI.
+We narrowed our focus exclusively to profitable movies and further refined our dataset by only considering films with a positive ROI.
 In our analysis, when evaluating ROI alongside each variable, our emphasis was on the median ROI due to its resilience against extreme values or outliers within the dataset.

 We filtered out films with incomplete data, as well as outliers associated with two specific directors.
 To streamline our analysis, we transformed the genre data into a binary column, effectively quantifying the prevalence of each genre within our dataset.
 Interestingly, we observed that the majority of movies in our dataset fell under the Drama category.
 Nevertheless, in the context of ROI, Animation exhibited the most elevated median ROI.

 ![Alt Median ROI per Genre](plots/med_roi_genre.png)

-Within the dataset, we possessed information regarding each film's release date.
-We extracted the month from these dates and subsequently categorized the months into seasons as shown below:
+Within the dataset, we pulled information regarding each film's release date.
+We also extracted the month from these dates and subsequently categorized the months into seasons as shown below:

 * Spring: March 1st to May 31st
 * Summer: June 1st to August 31st